nilearn/nilearn/doc/glossary.rst

         for :term:`classification`, :term:`regression` and outliers detection.

     TFCE
-        Threshold-free cluster enhancement is a method for thresholding statistical maps that attempts to retain the sensitivity of cluster-level inference, without needing to specify an arbitrary cluster-level threshold.
+        Threshold-free cluster enhancement is a voxel-level metric that combines signal magnitude and cluster extent to enhance the importance of clusters that are large, have high magnitude, or both.

         For more information about TFCE, see
         `Smith and Nichols (2009) <https://doi.org/10.1016/j.neuroimage.2008.03.061>`_ or